ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 standardized anatomical coordinate systems, such as the well-known Allen Common Coordinate Framework version 3 (CCFv3), and the ability to map to such reference atlases.
-The Advanced Normalization Tools Ecosystem (ANTsX) is a comprehensive open-source software image analysis toolkit with applicability to multiple organ systems, modalities, and animal species.
+The Advanced Normalization Tools Ecosystem (ANTsX) is a comprehensive open-source software image analysis toolkit, including template building and mapping functionality, with applicability to multiple organ systems, modalities, and animal species.
 Herein, we illustrate the utility of ANTsX for generating precision spatial mappings of the mouse brain of different developmental ages including the prerequisite preprocessing steps.
 Additionally, as a further illustration of ANTsX capabilities, we use these publicly available mouse brain atlases to generate a velocity flow-based mapping encompassing the entire developmental trajectory, which we also make available to the public.

 \clearpage# Introduction {-}

-Over the past two decades there has been a notable increase in significant advancements in mesoscopic analysis of the mouse brain.
+Over the past two decades there have been significant advancements in mesoscopic analysis of the mouse brain.
 It is now possible to track single cell neurons in 3-D across full mouse brains [@Keller:2015aa], observe whole brain developmental changes on a cellular level [@La-Manno:2021aa], associate brain regions and tissues with their genetic composition [@Wen:2022aa], and locally characterize neural connectivity [@Oh:2014aa].
 Much of this scientific achievement has been made possible due to breakthroughs in high resolution imaging techniques that permit submicron, 3-D imaging of whole mouse brains.
 Associated research techniques such as micro-optical sectioning tomography [@Gong:2013aa,@Li:2010aa], tissue clearing [@Keller:2015aa;@Ueda:2020aa], spatial transcriptomics [@Stahl:2016aa,@Burgess:2019aa] are all well-utilized in the course of scientific investigations of mesoscale relationships in the mouse brain.

-An important component of these research programs is the ability to map the various image data to anatomical reference frames [@MacKenzie-Graham:2004aa,@Mackenzie-Graham:2007aa] for inferring spatial relationships between structures, cells, and genetics in the brain.
+An important component of this research is the ability to map the various image data to anatomical reference frames [@MacKenzie-Graham:2004aa,@Mackenzie-Graham:2007aa] for inferring spatial relationships between structures, cells, and genetics.
 This has motivated the development of detailed structural image atlases of the mouse brain.
 Notable examples include the Allen Brain Atlas and Coordinate Frameworks [@Dong:2008aa,@Wang:2020aa] and the Waxholm Space [@Johnson:2010aa].
 Despite the significance of these contributions, challenges still exist in large part due to the wide heterogeneity in associated study-specific image data.
-Variance in the acquisition methods can introduce artifacts such as tissue distortion, holes, bubbles, folding, tears, and missing slices.
-These severely complicate assumed correspondence for registration.
+For example, variance in the acquisition methods can introduce artifacts such as tissue distortion, holes, bubbles, folding, tears, and missing slices.
+These severely complicate assumed correspondence for conventional registration approaches.

 To address such challenges, several software packages have been developed over the years comprising solutions of varying comprehensibility, sophistication, and availability.
-An early contribution to the community was the Rapid Automatic Tissue Segmentation (RATS) package [@Oguz:2014aa] for brain extraction (available upon request).
-Of the publicly available packages, most, if not all rely on well-established package dependencies originally developed on human brain data.
-Another early tool was SPMMouse [@Sawiak:2014aa] based on the well-known Statistical Parametric Mapping (SPM) software package [@Ashburner:2012aa].
+An early contribution to the community was the Rapid Automatic Tissue Segmentation (RATS) package [@Oguz:2014aa] for brain extraction which is available upon request.
+Of the publicly available packages, most, if not all have well-established package dependencies originally developed on human brain data.
+SPMMouse [@Sawiak:2014aa], for example, is based on the well-known Statistical Parametric Mapping (SPM) software package [@Ashburner:2012aa].
 The automated mouse atlas propagation (aMAP) tool is largely a front-end for the NiftyReg image registration package [@Modat:2010aa] applied to mouse data which is currently available as a Python module [@Tyson:2022aa].
 NiftyReg is also used by the Atlas-based Imaging Data Analysis (AIDA) MRI pipeline [@Pallast:2019aa] as well as the Multi Atlas Segmentation and Morphometric Analysis Toolkit (MASMAT).
 Whereas the former also incorporates the FMRIB Software Library (FSL) [@Jenkinson:2012wi] for brain extraction and DSIStudio [@Yeh:2010aa] for DTI processing, the latter uses NiftySeg and multi-consensus labeling tools [@Jorge-Cardoso:2013aa] for brain extraction and parcellation.
 In addition, MASMAT incorporates N4 bias field correction [@Tustison:2010ac] from the Advanced Normalization Tools Ecosystem (ANTsX) [@Tustison:2021aa] as do the packages Multi-modal Image Registration And Connectivity anaLysis (MIRACL) [@Goubran:2019aa], Sammba-MRI [@Celestine:2020aa], and Small Animal Magnetic Resonance Imaging (SAMRI) [@Ioanas:2021aa].
-However, whereas Saamba-MRI uses AFNI [@Cox:2012aa] for image registration; MIRACL, SAMRI, and BrainsMapi [@Ni:2020aa] all use ANTsX tools for computing image-based correspondences.
+However, whereas Saamba-MRI uses AFNI [@Cox:2012aa] for image registration; MIRACL, SAMRI, and BrainsMapi [@Ni:2020aa] all use ANTsX registration tools.
 Other packages use landmark-based approaches to image registration including SMART [@Jin:2022aa]---an R package for semi-automated landmark-based registration and segmentation of mouse brain based on WholeBrain [@Furth:2018aa].
 FriendlyClearMap [@Negwer:2022aa] uses the